Doctor of Ministry (DMin)

 The Abbey

-Participation in “The Abbey” and the “Return to the Abbey”, both significant episodes of self-reflection and learning in the academic process
+Participation in “The Abbey” and the Mid-Phase Assessment, both significant episodes of self-reflection and learning in the academic process

 Oral Exam